Australian Police Medal

 The Australian Police Medal (APM) is awarded for distinguished service by a member of an Australian police force.

 The APM was introduced in 1986, and replaced the Imperial King’s Police Medal for Gallantry and King’s Police Medal for Distinguished Service.

-Awards are made by the Governor-General, on the nomination of the responsible minister in each state or territory, and at the federal level.
-The total number of awards for each police force each year must not exceed one APM for every 1,000, or part of 1,000, sworn members in the force.
+Awards are made by the Governor-General, on the nomination of the responsible federal minister or respective state premier or territory chief minister.
 Recipients of the Australian Police Medal are entitled to use the post-nominal letters "APM".